Colorado Law Helps Homeowners in Foreclosure

-A law in Colorado (House Bill 14-1295) will help struggling homeowners who are trying to work out an alternative to foreclosure, such as a loan modification.
-Under the new law, mortgage lenders and servicers (companies that manage mortgage accounts), cannot continue with a foreclosure while a homeowner is in the process of applying for a loan modification or another alternative to foreclosure.
+Under Colorado law, mortgage lenders and servicers (companies that manage mortgage accounts), cannot continue with a foreclosure while a homeowner is in the process of applying for a loan modification or another alternative to foreclosure.
 Lenders and servicers must also appoint a single point of contact for the homeowner to communicate with during the foreclosure process.

 Colorado’s House Bill 14-1295

-On May 9, 2014, Governor John Hickenlooper approved House Bill (HB) 14-1295, which is designed to help homeowners who are facing foreclosure in Colorado.
+On May 9, 2014, Governor John Hickenlooper approved House Bill (HB) 14-1295, which was designed to help homeowners who are facing foreclosure in Colorado.

 The law went into effect on January 1, 2015, and applies to foreclosure proceedings in which the notice of election and demand (the first official step in a Colorado foreclosure) is filed on or after that date.
 (To learn more about foreclosure laws and procedures in Colorado, visit Nolo’s Colorado Foreclosure Law Center.)